tylertitsworth/5th-age-srd/Classes/Monk.md

 ---

+### Emperor-Killing Punch (Seven Deadly Secrets)

+_Special:_ If you use Emperor-Killing Punch in a battle, you can’t use any other Deadly Secrets talents that battle.

+Once per battle, at the start of your turn, you may name a foe in this battle as your mortal enemy.
+In the unlikely event that your foe survives, they remain your mortal enemy until the next full heal-up, though you can use Emperor-killing Punch in the next battle to have another mortal enemy.

+As long as your mortal enemy remains in this battle, you suffer a –4 penalty to attacks on all other enemies in this battle.

+When you make an opening attack against your mortal enemy, your crit range expands by 1.
+When you make a flow attack against your mortal enemy, your crit range expands by 2.
+When you make a finishing attack against that mortal enemy, your critical range expands by 3.

+#### Adventurer Feat

+Twice per battle, gain an additional move action that can only be used to move towards your mortal enemy.

+#### Champion Feat

+You don’t suffer the –4 penalty to attacks against enemies that are between you and your mortal enemy.

+#### Epic Feat

+Once per battle, you automatically succeed as if you had rolled a natural 20 with a death or last gasp save if your mortal enemy is still alive and in this battle.

+#### Ki Power

+_Dig Two Graves:_ Spend a point of ki to prevent your mortal enemy from disengaging from you.
+If your mortal enemy leaves the battle, spend a point of ki to follow them in the same way.
+(So, if your mortal enemy teleports away, you get to grab on and be teleported alongside then.
+If a dragon rescues your mortal enemy, then you grab onto the dragon’s tail and are carried into the sky.
+If your enemy sails away on a boat, you get to stow away on board.)

+---

 ### Fire Fist (Seven Deadly Secrets)

 _Special:_ If you use Fire Fist in a battle, you can’t use any other Deadly Secrets talents that battle.